denizonm/Custom-Artbook-Next-Image-Replacements/README.md

 Feel free to leave a feature request for ones you'd like to see, however.

 If lots of people ask one, i will make an effort to add that system as well.

+---
+Please also let me know if anybody would be interested in the project files.
+I made this in krita so i have .kra files, but i can export them as .psd's as well.